NKTKLN/Universal-bot/bot/custom_plugins/README.md

 - **Title:** (optional field) The name of the plugin that will be displayed in the plugin menu.
 - **Version:** (optional field) The version of the plugin.
 - **Description:** (optional field) A brief description of the plugin’s functionality.
+- **Install:** (optional field) Can be specified as many times as needed to install the necessary packages for the plugin.

 ## 2. Core Plugin Code